 Another thing to know is that the four kabuki-performing floats draw lots to determine the order of their performances.
 Being Float No. 1 is most desirable since they get to perform first on April 15 (main festival day) and can end early and go home early.
 They also have the honor to host the Sanbaso prayer dancer who performs before their kabuki play.

-Here is the schedule of Nagahama Hikiyama Festival events in 2017 (times are approximate, and delays may occur).
+Here is a detailed schedule of Nagahama Hikiyama Festival events in 2018 (times are approximate, and delays may occur).
 Also see the festival map toward the end of this post.
 The photos are screenshots from my video embedded above.
 Click on the photo to see the respective video segment.

 April 9: Senko-ban Visitation (線香番)

 Festival officials visit the four floats’ kabuki practice halls to watch a kabuki rehearsal and time the performance.
 Before clocks were invented, they used a burning incense stick (senko) to measure the kabuki play’s length.
 This is also when the parents see their sons perform for the first time.
 However, the actors do not wear the makeup and costumes yet.
 This ceremony is not open to the public since the practice hall will be filled with the boys’ parents and relatives.